-19.7 Performance Requirements of Existing Elements from NTP2 to Substantial Completion
+19.7 Performance Requirements from NTP2 to Substantial Completion

 Developer is responsible for operations and maintenance of all Elements Categories as described in Tables 19-3 and 19-4 within the O&M Limits, including the existing Elements.
 The term "existing" means Elements Categories in place and operating prior to commencement of construction of the Work.
-Exceptions will be any elements that are constructed by the Developer for the use of the Project, e.g., roadway lighting, overhead sign structure, traffic signalization, ITS equipment or any other elements that are constructed as part of the Project and therefore will be maintained by the Developer for the O&M Period.